-According to data received from Central Water Commission, the State-wise flood situation in rivers during 2014-15 was as under:
+According to data received from Central Water Commission, the State-wise flood situation in rivers during 2015-16 was as under:

-- (i) Uttar Pradesh: The River Ganga at Ballia, Haridwar and Norara (DS); River Ghaghra at Elign Bridge, Ayodhya, and Turtipar; River Sharda at Palia Kalan and Sarda Nagar; River Buhi Rapti at Kakarahi; River Rapti at Balrampur, Birdghat, Bhinga, Kakardhari and Bansi; River Gandak at Khadda and River Ramganga at Muradabad and Dabri were reported to flow beyond Danger Level during the monsoon season. - (ii) Bihar: The River Ganga at Gandhighat and Kahalgaon; River Kosi at Basua, Baltara and Kursela; River Bagmati at Benibad and Hayaghat; River Ghaghra at Darauli and Gangpur Siswan; River Burhi Gandak at Khagaria and Lalbeghiaghat; River Gandak at Rewaghat; River Mahananda at Dhengraghat and Jhawa; River Kamla Balan at Jhanjharpur and Adhwara Group rivers at Kamtaul and Ekmikghat were reported to flow above the Danger Level during the monsoon months. - (iii) Jharkhand: River Ganga at was reported to flow above the Danger Level during the monsoon months - (iv) West Bengal: River Ganga at Farakka was reported to flow above the Danger Level during the monsoon months.
+- (i) Uttar Pradesh: The River Ganga at Ballia; River Ghaghra at Elgin Bridge, Ayodhya, and Turtipar and River Sharda at Palia Kala were reported to flow beyond Danger Level during the monsoon season. - (ii) Bihar: The River Ganga at Gandhighat, Sahebganj and Kahalgaon; River Kosi at Baltara and Kursela; River Bagmati at Benibad; River Burhi Gandak at Khagaria, Samastipur, Rosera and Lalbeghiaghat; River Mahananda at Dhengraghat and Jhawa; and River Kamla Balan at Jhanjharpur were reported to flow above the Danger Level during the monsoon months. - (iii) West Bengal: River Ganga at Farakka was reported to flow above the Danger Level during the monsoon months.